Native American Extermination Order

 February 18, 1850

-Daniel H. Wells issues an order directing officials to "exterminate" all natives that will not agree to "sue for peace."[15]
+Daniel H. Wells issues an order directing officials to "exterminate" all Native Americans that will not agree to "sue for peace."[15]

 February 1850

-Daniel H. Wells reports to Brigham Young his success in expelling Indians from Peteetneet River (Creek) area in Payson Canyon.[16]
+Daniel H. Wells reports his success in expelling Native Americans from Peteetneet River (Creek) area in Payson Canyon to Brigham Young.[16]

 February 28, 1850